Sumatriptan Tablets (50mg & 100mg)

 If any of these symptoms occur, you could be having a serious allergic reaction and may require urgent treatment in hospital.

-For the full list of side effects, you should read the information leaflet inside your medicine's packet.
+For the full list of side effects, you should read the patient information leaflet inside your medicine's packet.

 Sumatriptan Warnings and drug interactions